Rad-Sharkboy/PF--Lab03--25K-0505/README.md

 I’m a passionate Computer Science student who believes programming is more than just code — it’s a way to build ideas into reality.

 - Always curious about how computers work under the hood.
-- Love experimenting with **C, Python, VB.NET, and web technologies**.
+- I enjoy experimenting with **C, Python, VB.NET, and web technologies**.
 - Loves to watch youtube videos about **CPU/GPU** manufacturing.
-- My ultimate goal 🎯 is to grow into a developer who not only writes code, but also creates solutions that **impact people positively**.
+- My ultimate objective 🎯 is to grow into a developer who not only writes code, but also creates solutions that **impact people positively**.
-- I also value collaboration — working with colleagues, sharing knowledge/info, and learning from others mistakes.
+- I also value teamwork, which includes — working with colleagues, sharing knowledge/info, and learning from others mistakes.
 - Currently sharpening my skills through Programming Fundamentals labs & projects by writing clean code and learning algorithms and automation.

 ---